The word is

 For Restaurants - Deli & Bagel Shops in Rye visit:

 For Restaurants - Diners and Sandwich Shops in Rye visit:

 Eating Italian food can offer a satisfying and healthy meal.
 Italian food is varied, abundant in selection, and unique to many of the 20 regions of Italy.
 Select a fine Italian restaurant from our list of Italian restaurants in Westchester.

-For Restaurants - Italian Cuisine in City of Rye visit:
+For Restaurants - Italian Cuisine in Rye visit:

 Restaurants - Japanese & Sushi Cuisine